exakat/php-dictionary/dictionary/fallback-to-global.ini.rst

 The fallback mechanism applies to global constants and functions.

-This mechanism is usually transparent to users: PHP behaves with little friction.
+This mechanism is usually transparent to users.
 It introduces the possibility of a man in the middle attack: adding a local definition to a global function or constant will overwrite this function.

 There is a penalty cost to use the fallback mechanism, as PHP has to search for the function locally, then globally, before finding it.
 Using the fully qualified name, or an import expression ``use`` speeds up the process.